 Q. When do you hold your lessons?

-A. Lessons are typically held on weekdays after school, during the state school term.
+A. Lessons are held on weekdays after school during the state school term.
 Students attend at the same time each week.

 Q. Is it one-on-one tuition or do you teach in a group?

-A. Every student receives our one-on-one attention, but in our experience, students feel more relaxed and have a better lesson if they have a bit of company.
-We ensure that each student still receives the same amount of attention as they would if it was a strictly one-on-one lesson; the only difference is that we can naturally give them the breathing space they need when they are trying to think and solve a problem.
+A. Every student receives our one-on-one attention, but in our experience, students feel more relaxed and have a better lesson if they are not the only student present.
+We ensure that each student still receives the same amount of attention as they would if it was a strictly one-on-one lesson; the only difference is that we can naturally give them the breathing space they need when they are thinking and trying to solve a problem.
 Most students do not appreciate it if we are always watching over their shoulder, ready to jump as soon as they make a mistake!
-It is far too intense for them, it only raises their anxieties to receive that level of attention, and it is contrary to the relaxed environment we try to provide.
-Our students enjoy their lessons, and we believe that having a bit of company without the rivalry is a part of that.
+It is far too intense for them and it only raises their anxiety to receive that level of attention, contrary to the relaxed environment we aim to provide.
+Our students enjoy their lessons, and we believe that having a bit of company without the rivalry is a big part of that.

 Q. Do you group students according to age or ability?